 An example of a completed assessment (Technical Architect)

 At Companies House and Highways England, each member of staff was sent a spreadsheet which defined the skills for their specific role level (for example, Junior Software Developer, Senior IT Service Manager).
-GDS is using an online self-assessment tool which was built in-house.
+Cabinet Office is using an online self-assessment tool which was built in-house by GDS.

 We are also aware of some organisations using commercial online tools to assess their teams.
 If the organisation does not have an existing tool for assessing technical skills, a set of assessment templates for each role-level is also available.